tigusa1/isdc-2026-fresh/README.md

     └── .gitkeep
 ```

-This repository contains the simulation code for the system dynamics model used in:
+This repository contains the simulation code for the system dynamics model used in

-Igusa et al. (2026) Modeling Healthy Food Adoption in Restaurants.
+the following conference abstract:

+Daas, C, et al. (2026, July 20–24). *Modeling healthy food adoption in restaurants*
 The model explores the implementation and sustainability dynamics of the FRESH intervention.
+2026 International System Dynamics Conference

 ## Running the Streamlit App